Stop and Search Rights in Northern Ireland

 What is this right?

-Before searching you, the officer must tell you:
+Before the search starts, the officer must tell you four things:

-- Their name and the police station they work from
+- Their name and the station they work from

-- What law they are using (usually PACE s.1 or Misuse of Drugs Act)
+- The legal power they are using (usually PACE s.1, Misuse of Drugs Act s.23, or a section 60 authorisation)

 - What they are looking for

-This is sometimes called the GOWISELY mnemonic: Grounds, Object, Warrant card (if plain clothes), Identification, Station, Entitlement to a copy of the search record, Legal power, You are detained for the search.
+Officers are taught to remember it as GOWISELY: Grounds, Object, Warrant card (if plain clothes), Identification, Station, Entitlement to a copy of the record, Legal power, You are detained for the purpose of the search.
+Miss any of those and the search itself is on shaky ground.

 When does it apply?